Spring-SWE/Userscripts/README.md

 ## Usage

 ### MAKE SURE DESKTOP NOTIFICATIONS ARE TURNED ON.
-`Make sure you leave the gamepage OPEN in the background.`
+`Make sure you leave the game page OPEN in the background.`

 1. Install TamperMonkey extension for your browser.
 2. Copy the code from [above] into a new UserScript